 Fort Massachusetts

-Built after of the War of 1812, Fort Massachusetts is situated on West Ship Island, part of the Mississippi Gulf Coast Heritage Area, and is open to the public.
+Built after the War of 1812, Fort Massachusetts is situated on West Ship Island.
+The Fort is part of the Mississippi Gulf Coast Heritage Area and is open to the public.
 About 12 miles from Biloxi sits a desolate barrier island only accessible by boats or passenger ferry.
 Looking at a map, Ship Island does not seem like much, but its great historical significance is evident once taking a closer look.